kervi/kervi/_doc/dashboards.rst

 Dashboards
 ==========

-An application may define one or more dashboards if it is a home automation application A dashboard could be a room or a floor.
+An application may define one or more dashboards.
+If it is a home automation application A dashboard could be a room or a floor.

-Each dashbord contains one or more panels where it is possible to link sensors, controllers, camera and other components.
+Each dashboard contains one or more panels where it is possible to link sensors, controllers, camera and other components.

 The dashboards are responsive and adjust to the width of the browser.
 Below is the same dashboard in mobile and browser view.